JBetz/Dolphin-SDL/README.md

 ## Getting Started
 * Install [Dolphin Smalltalk 7.2](https://github.com/dolphinsmalltalk/Dolphin)
 * Install `SDL*.pax` in a Dolphin image
 * Obtain SDL's Windows 32-bit binaries.
 The simplest way is to copy the DLL files in the `bin` directory of this repo.
 For more up to date build, you can also download release artifacts from https://github.com/JBetz/build-sdl3-win32/releases or build directly from SDL source.
-As soon as SDL 3.2 is released, there will be release builds published to the official SDL repo, which at that point will become recommended method.
+As soon as SDL 3.2 is released, there will be release builds published to the official SDL repo, which will become the recommended method.
 * Copy DLLs into the same directory as the Dolphin image